kmax12/kmax12.github.io/content/posts/solar-economics.md

 Second, net metering makes it much simpler to model the economics of the system.
 My credits offset usage 1 to 1 and roll over month to month, resetting just once a year.
 That means I only have to look at the difference between my annual production and consumption when looking at energy costs.
 The net metering rules vary from state to state, which you can read more about [here](https://www.solarreviews.com/blog/the-state-of-net-metering-usa-2021).

-This post was already getting too long, so I won't go into the details of how I chose which model of panels to use, but if you know the total installation and material costs and estimated annual electricity production, you can use this calculator to help decide between options.
+This post was already getting too long, so I won't go into the details of how I chose which model of panels to use (), but if you know the total installation and material costs and estimated annual electricity production, you can use this calculator to help decide between options.

 ## Incorporating Uncertainty